chuanconggao/extratools/docs/functions/graphtools.md

 !!! info
     According to [Wikipedia](https://en.wikipedia.org/wiki/PageRank#PageRank_of_an_undirected_graph), the PageRank of an undirected graph is statistically close to its degree distribution.

+!!! tip
+    If there is no edge between two nodes, `func` can simply return a weight of $0$.

 ``` python
 approxpagerank(
     [